ga-wdi-lessons/css-flexbox/readme.md

 <details>
   <summary><strong><code>flex-grow</code></strong></summary>

-  > If the flex container is too big for all the flex bases, the proportion a particular flex item will occupy
+  > If the flex container is too big for all the flex-items, flex-grow specifies the relative proportion a particular flex-item will occupy
   >
   > [Example](https://codepen.io/raphaelgoetter/pen/yyMOOp)